reqnroll/Reqnroll/docs/Tools/Tools.md

     <tr>
         <td>--force</td>
         <td>optional</td>
-        <td>Forces the re-generation of the class files, even if the generated class is up-to-date based on the file modification time and the SpecFlow generator version.<br/>
+        <td>Forces the re-generation of the class files, even if the generated class is up-to-date based on the file modification time and the Reqnroll generator version.<br/>
             Default: disabled (only outdated files are generated)</td>
     </tr>
     <tr>